syncom/rop-on-arm-rpi3-tutorial/README.md

 exit
 ```

-Note that when we exit from the shell, it might get an (unharmful)
+Note that when we exit from the shell, it might get a (harmless)
 segmentation fault.
 This is likely caused by the arbitrary bytes we used
 for the padding or our setting the saved $r11 as 0x00000000.
 I have not
 dug into the root cause, but it should not affect the effectiveness